GBT

 The World Anti-Doping Agency (WADA) was founded with the primary aim of bringing consistency to anti-doping policies and regulations within sport organisations and governments across the world.
 WADA coordinated the development and implementation of the World Anti-Doping Code.
 This document sets out to harmonise the anti-doping policies, rules and regulations.
 It works in conjunction with eight International Standards which aim to foster consistency among anti-doping organisations in various areas.

-GB Taekwondo's anti-doping activities relating to 2023
+GB Taekwondo's anti-doping activities 2024